expojo/expojo-maven-parent/README.md

 Why ExPojo?
 -----------

-Have you ever debugging in your favorite IDE and single stepped through code in an app built on Spring or any other reflection/annotation oriented framework?
+Have you ever been debugging in your favorite IDE and single stepped through code in an app built on Spring or any other reflection/annotation oriented framework?
 You soon realise that your app, when seemingly making a simple call from one of your classes to another usually ends up navigating 37 levels (ok, it varies but usually surprisingly high for what should be a single, direct call)  of stack frames before your calling class reaches the actual method that it calls.

 In the days before Spring that call ended up being a direct call like it should be - and virtually instant (sub microsecond) - like it should be.